 We decided to make an on-line resource available where those who are interested can learn more about the various forms of "déjà experience"* and also share what they have been experiencing with the wider world.

 In this way, those of us who are studying these phenomena will get a better idea of all the various forms that are out there in the "real world".

-(Some have told us they didn't realize that they could click on the Types of D. E., Survey Data, Explanations, and History buttons [above] to get to those sections.)
+(Some have said they didn't realize that they could click on the History, Explanations, Survey data and Types of D. E. buttons [above] to get to those sections.)

 The main things you should take away with you from this website are: